AEM 4510 - AEM 5510 - ECON 3865

-Class time: Monday and Wednesday 1:00-2:15
+Section 001: Monday and Wednesday 1:00-2:15 in Caldwell 100

-Prerequisites: MATH 1110, AEM 2600 or ECON 3030.
-An econometrics course like AEM 4110, ECON 3200, or ECON 3210 is highly, highly recommended.
+Prerequisites: MATH 1110, and AEM 2600 or ECON 3030.

 Course description: This class will focus on the role of the environment in the theory and practice of economics.
 It will make use of microeconomic analysis at the intermediate level and will incorporate real-world examples.
-It examines market failures, externalities, benefit-cost analysis, non-market valuation techniques, cost-effective policy instruments, and recent applied work on the economics of the environment.
+It examines market failures, externalities, benefit-cost analysis, non-market valuation techniques, cost-effective policy instruments, financial instruments, and recent applied work on the economics of the environment.

 Course requirements: Students are expected to prepare for class and complete all assignments.

 The schedule, readings, and lecture notes are here.
 All listed readings are required and expected to be done prior to class.